-The gravity flush system is some of the oldest systems used.
-It works simply by applying water that causes flush-pressure.
-The pressure then forces the content out of the bowl and into the trapway.
+The gravity flush system is one of the oldest systems but is still popular in some settings.
+It releases water that is elevated above the bowl, creating flush pressure when it is released.
+The pressure then forces the waste from the bowl and into the trapway.

 Double Cyclone System

-It uses two nozzles that are backed by a propulsion system — this system allows more water to pass through the tube.
-Consequently, it creates a very powerful siphoning action with a more efficient flush.
+It uses two nozzles that are supported by a propulsion system, allowing more water through the tube.
+As a result, it creates a very powerful siphoning action with a more efficient flush.

-Despite being a double cyclone flush system, it’s actually quite a basic mechanism.
-It uses some gravity flush mechanisms within the process.
+Despite its name, a double cyclone system is actually relatively simple.
+It utilizes some gravity flush mechanisms during the process.

-- May be difficult to find replacement parts.
+- Can be difficult to find replacement parts

-Dual flush systems are designed to handle solids and liquids differently, depending on what you press.
-Some systems have two different buttons — one marked for solids and one for liquids.
-Others have one button that you either press to one side or the other.
+Dual flush systems are designed to remove solids and liquids differently, depending on how you press their controls.
+They usually have separate buttons for solids and liquids – but some have a single button that can be pressed on one side or the other.

 Washdown toilets are mostly seen in Europe and rarely in the US.
-These are often compared to a regular siphon toilet.
-However, they have a bigger trapway, which makes it easier for water and waste to escape.
+They are often compared to a regular siphon toilet but have a bigger trapway, making it easier for water and waste to leave your bowl.

 There are no complicated valves or floating balls in this system.
-All it uses is the weight and gravitational water flow to flush-out the toilet.
-As a result, all waste is pushed out of the bowl by the high pressure of the gushing water.
+It uses the water’s weight and gravity to flush the toilet.
+This also means it operates quietly.

 Rear Toilet Flush System